If you have come to this page from a search engine click here to visit our home page.

 Is there any young lady in the room, would like to look at me

-Cock a doodle loo, Its nothing to do with you, it's a jolly fine cock, You all know what
+Cock a doodle loo, Its nothing to do with you, it's a jolly fine cock, You all

 It's me cock a doodle loo.